 Want a car that will last more than 200,000 miles?
 We have two words for you: Go big.

-Full-sized vehicles take up nearly the entire list of the 14 models most likely to travel past 200,000 miles over their lifetime, according to a recent ranking by iSeeCars.com.
+Full-sized vehicles take up nearly the entire list of the 14 models most likely to travel past 200,000 miles over their lifetime in a recent ranking by iSeeCars.com.

-And the king of them all is the Toyota Sequoia, with 7.4 percent of the vehicles eclipsing the 200,000-mile mark.
+And the king of them all is the Toyota Sequoia, with a 7.4% share of those vehicles eclipsing the 200,000-mile mark.

-Among the 14 vehicles on the iSeeCars.com list, there are:
+Among the 14 models on the iSeeCars.com list, there are:

 - Nine SUVs, including a hybrid